 Companies wishing to sell these devices also have to register with the MHRA.

-EU regulations also require devices to obtain a CE marking, which indicates they conform to health, safety and environmental standards.
+EU regulations also require devices to obtain a CE marking, which can be obtained from notified bodies and indicates they conform to the required health, safety and environmental standards across Europe.

-Updated guidelines for countries in the EU were enforced in May 2017, introducing increased safety measures and stricter regulation around the clinical performance of devices.
+Updated guidelines for countries in the EU were passed into legislation in May 2017, introducing increased safety measures and stricter regulation around the clinical performance of devices.

-On 26 May 2020, after an initial implementation period of three years, these guidelines will be applied to any devices already in use – in addition to all newly-produced ones.
+After an initial implementation period of three years, these guidelines were set to come into use on 26 May 2020, and be applied to all devices already in use – in addition to any newly-produced ones.

-EU restrictions on medical devices sold or manufactured in the UK will still apply after the country completes its transition period, and exits the European Union, at the end of 2020.
+EU restrictions on medical devices sold or manufactured in the UK will still apply after the country completes its transition period, and exits the European Union, at the end of 2020 – except in the event of a ‘no-deal Brexit’.

 UK ventilator regulation explained